BDC Hamburger Icon

 Open row

-Nearly every public and private business entity – across all levels of government, small and large businesses, and major accounting firms (KPMG, EY, Deloitte, PwC) – hires finance professionals.
+Nearly every public and private business entity — across all levels of government, small and large businesses and major accounting firms (such as KPMG, EY, Deloitte and PwC) — hires finance professionals.
+These professionals help businesses manage their organizational finances.

-Demand for accounting and finance jobs shifts with the economy.
-As the economy grows, so does the need for accounting and financial management services.
-To improve their accounting skills, knowledge, credibility and job prospects, many financial and accounting professionals earn specializations in various accounting niches.
-We’ll explore five of the most popular accounting and finance certifications and how they’ll benefit finance professionals.
+To improve their accounting skills, knowledge, credibility and job prospects, many financial and accounting professionals seek additional certifications, earning specializations in various accounting niches.
+We’ll explore five of the most popular accounting and finance certifications and how they can benefit finance professionals.

 What are accounting and finance certifications?